munificent/craftinginterpreters/book/representing-code.md

 ### Visitors for expressions

-Now that we understand the pattern, let's weave it into our expression classes.
+OK, let's weave it into our expression classes.
-If we were hand-writing those, we'd have to define a visitor class with visit methods for each type.
-Then we'd need to go through and add `accept()` methods to each expression class.
-Fortunately, we already have our handy script to automate this drudgery, so we'll add the visitor stuff there.

 We'll also <span name="context">refine</span> the pattern a little.
 In the pastry example, the visit and `accept()` methods don't return anything.
 In practice, visitors often want to define operations that produce values.
 But what return type should `accept()` have?
 We can't assume every visitor wants to produce the same type, so we'll use generics to let each one pick.

 <aside name="context">